This respiratory illness season, wearing a mask is required in patient and resident areas at Sunnybrook. Read our visitor guidelines »

 2. Surgery and the Operating Room

 After an injury, some patients will require surgery, while others will not.
 No two patients are the same.
-There are many factors that your doctors will consider when deciding whether you (or your loved one) will need surgery.
+There are many factors that your doctors will consider when deciding whether the patient will need surgery.

 Some factors for surgery include